MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-integrate-with-sharepoint-server.md

 To perform the configuration, you need the following resources:
 - A SharePoint 2013 farm or newer.
 The SharePoint farm must be [integrated with Microsoft Entra ID](~/identity/saas-apps/sharepoint-on-premises-tutorial.md).
-- A Microsoft Entra tenant with a plan that includes Application Proxy.
+- A Microsoft Entra tenant with a plan that includes application proxy.
 Learn more about [Microsoft Entra ID plans and pricing](https://www.microsoft.com/security/business/identity-access-management/azure-ad-pricing).
 - A Microsoft Office Web Apps Server farm to properly launch Office files from the on-premises SharePoint farm.
 - A [custom, verified domain](~/fundamentals/add-custom-domain.md) in the Microsoft Entra tenant.
 - On-premises Active Directory synchronized with Microsoft Entra Connect, through which users can [sign in to Azure](~/identity/hybrid/connect/plan-connect-user-signin.md).
-- An Application Proxy connector installed and running on a machine within the corporate domain.
+- An application proxy connector installed and running on a machine within the corporate domain.

-Configuring SharePoint with Application Proxy requires two URLs:
+Configuring SharePoint with application proxy requires two URLs:
 - An external URL, visible to end-users and determined in Microsoft Entra ID.
 This URL can use a custom domain.
 Learn more about [working with custom domains in Microsoft Entra application proxy](how-to-configure-custom-domain.md).
 - An internal URL, known only within the corporate domain and never used directly.